bibekaryal86/trackcase-spa/README.md

     * eg: in court component, add first court, nothing happens
     * no issue when adding second row
   * unify color palette, create a util module for it
+  * Add collapsible table for collections
+    * enable collapse if there are cash collections
+    * will need to modify Table

 TODO